unfoldingWord-box3/alignment-ml/README.md

 npm i
 cd ..
 ```
-- then need to download specific resources from door43 catalog (change version numbers to match latest for resource):
+- if you want to manually run scripts (not necessary if you run download_resources_and_process_alignments.py), then need to download specific resources from door43 catalog (change version numbers to match latest for resource):
 ```
 cd node_stuff
 node ./downloadResource.js https://cdn.door43.org ../resources el-x-koine ugnt 0.16 ugnt